lzwjava/blog-source/notes/2025-06-11-future-tech-10x-en.md

 ---
-title: "Future Tech Landscape: A World of 10x Growth"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: 'Future Tech Landscape: A World of 10x Growth'
 translated: false
-generated: true
 ---

 In a hypothetical scenario where software size, the capabilities of large language models (LLMs), and people's usage time all increase by a factor of 10, and there are ten times as many software companies valued over $100 billion, the world could experience several significant changes: